LucasDelfino92/morrowindsharp/mw2.md

   - Edited version of [**HardTrade**](https://www.nexusmods.com/morrowind/mods/47368) that removes the investing feature and conflicting GMST changes with other mods in this setup.
 - [**Limited Leaping**](https://www.nexusmods.com/morrowind/mods/46299) by NullCascade
 Puts optional restrictions on jumping, including a cooldown and/or minimum fatigue.
-- [**Morrowind Anti-Cheese**](https://www.nexusmods.com/morrowind/mods/47305) by Remiros and Half11
-Fixes the biggest exploits and balance issues in the game.
 - [**Nimble Armor**](https://www.nexusmods.com/morrowind/mods/48251) by VitruvianGuar
 Makes armor contribute to player and NPCs' evasion modifier as well as allowing evading attacks to practice Unarmored and Light Armor skills.
 Unarmored will be fully focused on evading attacks (optional).
 - [**No Disease Labels**](https://www.nexusmods.com/morrowind/mods/48295) by RedFurryDemon